Figuring out how many dates before a relationship doesn’t have to be as complicated as it seems.

 Loving to spend time with someone outside of just intimacy is an indicator of good communication and chemistry.
 Both of which are prerequisites for a relationship.

 A relationship requires work.
-As such, it will require time, effort and commitment as an investment.
-If neither of you can or are willing to prioritize the other, it may not be the best time to start a relationship.
+As such, it will require time, effort, and commitment as an investment.
+If neither of you can or is willing to prioritize the other, it may not be the best time to start a relationship.